-As at December 31, 2022, the REIT owned a portfolio of 70 income-producing commercial properties.
-The properties are located in metropolitan areas across British Columbia, Alberta, Saskatchewan, Manitoba, Ontario and Quebec, totaling approximately 2.6 million square feet of gross leasable area.
-The Dilawri Tenants are the REIT's major tenant, occupying 38 of the REIT's 70 income-producing commercial properties as at December 31, 2022.
-See Note 19 - Subsequent Events.
+As at December 31, 2023, the REIT owned a portfolio of 77 income-producing commercial properties.
+The properties are located in metropolitan areas across British Columbia, Alberta, Saskatchewan, Manitoba, Ontario and Quebec, totaling approximately 2.9 million square feet of gross leasable area ("GLA") on approximately 249 acres of land.
+The Dilawri Tenants are the REIT's major tenant, exclusively occupying 37 of the REIT's income-producing commercial properties as at December 31, 2023.